 Students can focus on courses that aid in the creative process or that seek to develop journalism and editing skills.
 Lindenwood University encourages students to practice their skills by offering work in the school’s literary journal as an editor.

 Florida International University in Miami offers an online Bachelor’s Degree in English program.
 In this program, students are given the option to specialize their degree in either writing and rhetoric or creative writing.
 While the writing and rhetoric specialization program is offered entirely online, the creative writing program does require a few on-campus workshops.

 Both programs are designed to educate students in all aspects of writing, not just their specialization.
 Required core courses cover topics like writing studies, business writing, writing and rhetoric theory, and composition.

 Richmond, Indiana is home to Indiana University and its online bachelor program in English, technical, and professional writing.
 The entire program is offered entirely online, no on-campus residencies required.
 This program is designed for students who plan to go into writing careers within businesses and academic environments.

-Some of the topics covered during this program include grammar concepts, technical editing, studies in American culture, and critical practices.
+Some topics covered during this program include grammar concepts, technical editing, studies in American culture, and critical practices.
 Many of the online courses are taught by the same professors that teach on-campus, giving students a similar education to on-campus learners.

 University of Colorado-Denver

 In Denver, Colorado, students can enroll in the University of Colorado’s online bachelor’s program in English writing, rhetoric, and technology.
-This program encompasses many different aspects of professional writing, preparing students for any desired career.
+This program encompasses many aspects of professional writing, preparing students for any desired career.
 The degree is meant for those who plan to go into a career in English writing.